charanteja333/macdevsetup/README.md

 **Important**: Remember to add `venv` to your project's `.gitignore` file so you don't include all of that in your source code!

-As mentioned earlier, I like to install big packages (like Numpy), or packages I always use (like IPython) globally.
-All the rest I install in a virtualenv.

 ## IPython